-Although it takes six weeks before the Samsung Galaxy Note 10 series will reveal, we seem to be more familiar with details of the day on this high-end smartphone range.
+Although it takes six weeks before the Samsung Galaxy Note 10 series will reveal, we seem to be more familiar with the details of the day on this high-end smartphone range.
 It is certain that several models are expected.
-It was previously known that the most advanced Note 10 devices will probably have a ToF camera.
+Previously, the most advanced Note 10 devices will probably have a ToF camera.
 A new trademark application from Samsung confirms this story.

 Samsung Make & Play 3D

 On June 20, 2019, Samsung Electronics filed a trademark with the EUIPO (European Union Intellectual Property Office) for the name Make & Play 3D.

 The trademark is submitted by intermediary Abril Abogados from Madrid, Spain.
 This company has often acted in the name of Samsung; the name Neuro Game Booster, software for AI-optimized gaming, was established at the beginning of this year.